CodeFromAnywhere/openapi-chat-completion/README.md

 Explore:

-- 🟠 button 'new' on top --> **must open clean slate**
+- ✅ button 'new' on top --> **must open clean slate**
-- recent conversations are at the top
+- ✅ recent conversations are at the top
-- render openapi info
+- ✅ render openapi info
-- the last openapi is the most prevalent one.
+- ✅ the last openapi is the most prevalent one.
 - search through openapis

-# Auth

-Obviously i want to immediately login when navigating to another openapi.
-How exactly this should be done IDK yet but most likely links to login in redirect with custom redirecturls

 # Dynamic OpenAPI